 Rates and Rebates

-NDIS clients- charged to NDIS, on behalf of the client.
+NDIS clients- charged at the current NDIS rate on behalf of a client

-We have been a registered provider for the NDIS for the past 5 years, which gives plan managed clients access to fully subsidised NDIS counselling, under 'therapeutic services' with Alyse Price-Tobler.
+We have been a registered provider for the NDIS for the past five years, which gives plan-managed clients access to fully subsidised NDIS counselling under 'therapeutic services' with Alyse Price-Tobler.
 Alyse is committed to providing highly professional care and support to people with disabilities and their families.
-Alyse has worked in the disability and mental health sector for 35 years and welcomes clients with complex needs, including severe and persistent mental illness, day to day sexual challenges, behaviour modification, bullying, intimate partner violence, domestic violence and advocacy work.
+Alyse has worked in the disability and mental health sector for 35 years and welcomes clients with complex needs, including severe and persistent mental illness, day-to-day sexual challenges, behaviour modification, bullying, intimate partner violence, domestic violence and advocacy work.

 General Client Rebates

 Many professional clients access Psychotherapists and pay privately so that it is not recorded on their mental health record, as is the case when you choose to access a mental health care plan through your GP to receive rebates.
 General client sessions who come to the Bowral Road Counselling and Psychotherapy Center are not covered by the medicare mental health care plan.